Eyelid Surgery (Blepharoplasty)

 Eyelid Surgery Recovery

 Swelling and bruising around your eyes are common after blepharoplasty.
-Dr. Ford recommends keeping your activity level minimal for the first 2 weeks after surgery, although you are encouraged to take short walks around your house to reduce the risk of blood clots.
+Your surgeon recommends keeping your activity level minimal for the first 2 weeks after surgery, although you are encouraged to take short walks around your house to reduce the risk of blood clots.
 Typically, the recovery process involves the following:

 Bruising and swelling: These issues usually peak 2 to 3 days after surgery, but nearly all bruising and swelling subside about 3 weeks after the procedure.